 The concept of "Do unto others" is only practiced when people expect reciprocity in return.
 This applies to both positive and negative actions.
 In the world of stock trading, why not apply the same principle?
 If you believe in a stock, invest in it, and expect returns in the future.

-Okay, that’s enough of the philosophical banter.
+Enough with the philosophical discussion.
 This article is about the "golden principles" of investing.
-We brought up the golden rule to remind you, as a trader or investor, to expect profit when you buy quality stocks.
-The principles outlined here will ensure that happens.
+We use the golden rule to remind traders and investors to expect profits when they invest in quality stocks.
+The principles that follow will help achieve that goal.

 Principle #1: Diversification